Best Wear OS watch 2025

 How to choose

 As you can see, Wear OS covers some ground in the wearable market.
-While it might be slightly different from the Wear OS experience you're used to, the latest and greatest Samsung Galaxy Watch 7 is the best option simply because it offers just about everything from an assortment of health sensors to Google Assistant support, all in an excellent design.
+While it might be narrowly different from the Wear OS experience you're used to, the latest and greatest Samsung Galaxy Watch 7 is the best option simply because it offers everything from an assortment of health sensors to Google Assistant support, all in an excellent design.
 Since Google backs it, it will be helpful for Samsung to get new software updates just as quickly as Google's smartwatch.

 How we test